pa11y/pa11y-ci/MIGRATION.md

 Major versions of Pa11y CI can bring API or compatibility changes.
 This is a guide to help you make the switch when that happens.

+## Migrating from 3.0 to 4.0

+Details to follow.

 ## Migrating from 2.0 to 3.0

 ### New defaults for `concurrency` and `useIncognitoBrowserContext`